 Right-Click and [Run As] -> [Ant Build].

-After the build has run, the file is placed into an artifacts folder under MAT as follows: mat/work/artifacts/MeasureAuthoringTool.war
+After the build has run, the file is placed into an artifacts folder under MAT as follows: mat/work/artifacts/MeasureAuthoringTool.war .

 Configure MAT Files for Local Development Environment

 Changes will need to be made to some of the files in the code base to allow the MAT to connect to the local MySQL Database.